Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 ****Sequence quality in FastQC****

-Looking at sequence counts, we can see that there is plenty of data, with an approximate coverage of 200X (7M reads * 150 bp / 5.2Mb genome).
+Looking at sequence counts, we can see that there is plenty of data, with an approximate coverage of 400X (7M reads * 150 bp * 2 Forward & Reverse / 5.2Mb genome).
 There is a high duplication rate, but this is attributable to the high depth of sequencing (i.e. there are only so many possible 150 bp sequences in a 5Mb genome, which is further reduced by the AT target site of teh Nextera transposase).

 Next, we can see that the sequence is of high quality, both when looking across the length of reads, and averaging over the entire reads.